google/gapid/DEVDOC.md

 as the root of your workspace, you should get some jump-to-definition and autocomplete features working.
 Make sure to edit the files through their link found under the gofuse directory.

-## How to debug / breakpoint in Golang code
+## How to debug / breakpoint in Go code

-The recommended Golang debugger is [delve](https://github.com/go-delve/delve).
+The recommended Go debugger is [delve](https://github.com/go-delve/delve).
 You can start a **debug** build of gapis or a client under this debugger.
 To build in debug mode, use the `-c dbg` Bazel flag, e.g.: